theycallmeswift/testuino/README.md

 status.
 At the end of the build process, the owner of the branch gets an email (powered by [SendGrid](http://sendgrid.com)) updating them with the status.

+**NOTE**: *This is a work in progress.
+Right now Testuino only supports projects with a rake task for tests.
+Video and tutorial comming soon.*

 ![WIP](https://raw.github.com/theycallmeswift/testuino/master/photos/wip.jpeg)

 ## Setup